luis198327/olympics-quiz-game/README.md

 ### Surface

 #### Typography
-+ Raleway will be used as the site's main font type.
++ Lato will be used as the site's main font type.
 + The fall back font type is Sans Serif should the imported fonts do not load correctly.

 #### Colours